Skip to Content

 After cleaning off my work space and wiping down the branch with a dry paper towel, I used a chip brush to apply a generous coat of stain.
 Minwax Stain in Natural really helped to bring out the wood’s character.

 I didn’t even wipe off the excess stain—I just left it to soak into the wood for about 24 hours.
 Like I said, my pieces were pretty dry, so the stain soaked right in.
-(I also have a whole post about how to stain and finish wood if you’re new to the process!)
+(I also have a whole article about how to stain and finish wood if you’re new to the process!)

 staining a stripped tree branch to bring it inside